EasyPNR/slate-easypnr-api-v4/source/index.html.md

 # Authentication

-> To use the Web Services, you must pass your API Token on all requests:
+> To use the Web Services, you must pass **your API Token** on all requests:

 ```curl
 # Example of a request using an API Key
 curl -i -X POST -h "X-Api-Key: mySecretKey" https://api.easypnr.com/v4/ping
 ```

-To use the Web Services, you must have an active account on the [www.easypnr.com](http://www.easypnr.com) and obtain your **API Key** on the account page.
-You can manage your API keys in the main website.
+To use the Web Services, you must have an active account on the [www.easypnr.com](http://www.easypnr.com) and obtain your **API Key** on [My account](http://www.easypnr.com/my-account) page.

 Once you have your API Key, you must use it in all Web Service calls, passing your key in an *HTTP Header* named **"X-Api-Key"**.

-Your API keys carry many privileges, so be sure to keep them secret!
+Be careful and keep your API Key secret.
 Do not share your secret API keys in publicly accessible areas such GitHub, client-side code, and so forth.

 # Available methods